habi/EAWAG-manuscript/content/submission/plos_revision1/answer_to_reviewers.md

 As we (now) state in the [imaging section](https://habi.github.io/EAWAG-manuscript/#micro-computed-tomographic-imaging) we acquired 372 single tomographic scans of 133 different specimen (updated since submission of the manuscript, as a rest of fish relevant for the study was added).
 This means that each specimen was scanned several times, usually one lower-resolution scan of the full head and two single higher-resolution scans for the oral and pharyngeal jaws.

 > The introduction section needs improvement.
-It is too simplistic and lacks informative details about the state of the art and the justification for the work.
+> It is too simplistic and lacks informative details about the state of the art and the justification for the work.

+We've deliberately kept the introduction rather terse.
+The justification of the work lies in the non-desctructive imaging of unstained samples.
+We have expanded the introduction a bit and added references to manuscripts detailing microtomographic imaging in the life sciences.
+As this manuscript is not a review, we kindly refuse to add more information on the background of microtomogrpahic imaging.

 > Merging the Materials and Methods section with the Results is not a reasonable way to present the work.
 > It would be better to separate them for clarity.